splunk/splunk-sdk-php/README.md

 2. If you are not covered under an existing maintenance/support agreement you can find help through the broader community at:
 <br>Splunk answers - http://splunk-base.splunk.com/answers/ Specific tags (SDK, java, python, javascript) are available to identify your questions
 <br>Splunk dev google group - http://groups.google.com/group/splunkdev
-3. Splunk will NOT provide support for SDKs if the core library (this is the code in the splunklib directory) has been modified.
+3. Splunk will NOT provide support for SDKs if the core library (this is the code in the Splunk directory) has been modified.
 If you modify an SDK and want support, you can find help through the broader community and Splunk answers (see above).
 We also want to know about why you modified the core library.
 You can send feedback to: devinfo@splunk.com

 ### Contact Us